-Something interesting happens when you add maple leaves to alcohol.
+Something interesting happens when you throw maples leaves in a blender, then add alcohol.
 Do you want to hear what?
-I should probably start in the beginning.

 One day I was sitting in a backyard watching my 2-year old wash maple leaves.